February 08, 2025 3 min read

 This Seiryu rock scape below has a KH of around 7 to 8.
 Rotala macrandra (mini type 4) and Pogostemon erectus grow well with rich substrate, lean water column dosing.

-Unfortunately, it is much harder to remove dissolved minerals from water than it is to add them in.
-You can get hardwater from adding limestone, Coral chips, or Carbonate salts (K2CO3 for example) to the tank.
+Unfortunately, it is much more difficult to remove dissolved minerals from water than to add them.
+You can get hard water by adding limestone, coral chips or carbonate salts (such as K2CO3) to the tank.

-To soften water, you need to remove the carbonate ions.
-The main way to do this is by using an RO (reverse osmosis) filter, which removes all GH/KH by filtering through an ultra-fine membrane.
-RO water needs to be remineralized before use.
+To soften the water you need to remove the carbonate ions.
+The main way to do this is by using an RO (Reverse Osmosis) filter, which removes all GH/KH by filtering through an ultra-fine membrane.
+RO water must be remineralised before use.

-RO filters are a common tool for aquarists seeking complete control over their water parameters.
-It extracts out all salts/impurities, and give a blank slate for hobbyists to add their own additives.
+RO filters are a common tool for aquarists who want complete control over their water parameters.
+It removes all salts/impurities and provides a clean slate for hobbyists to add their own additives.

-The alternative method is to apply a strong acid such as Hydrochloric acid (HCL) to water before adding it to the tank - it breaks down the carbonates in water into CO2. (but this method carries its own risks)
+The alternative method is to add a strong acid such as hydrochloric acid (HCL) to the water before adding it to the tank - this will break down the carbonates in the water into CO2. (but this method has its own risks)

-Peat and aquasoils will reduce KH and soften the tank water as well, but this only lasts as long as the buffering capacity last.
-This may work for tanks at the borderline - for example if your tap water is KH 4, and you want to grow Toninas, using Aquasoils will drop the KH to near 0.
-Depending on peat/aquasoils to drop the KH from very alkaline water will deplete their buffering capacity more quickly.
-These resin will have to be renewed as their buffering capacity get exhausted.
+Peat and aquasoils will also reduce the KH and soften the tank water, but only for as long as the buffer capacity lasts.
+This can work for tanks at the borderline - for example, if your tap water is KH 4 and you want to grow Toninas, using Aquasoils will reduce the KH to near 0.
+Depending on the peat/aquasoils to lower the KH from very alkaline water, they will deplete their buffering capacity more quickly.
+These resins will need to be replaced when their buffering capacity is exhausted.

 For detailed care guide to the aquarium plants above, click here.